organisciak/dissertation/document/5_design_objective.md

  It is easy to instrumentalize and properly capture the actual skills and attentiveness of paid crowd workers.
  However, working within the conventions of the system means that some parts cannot be controlled.
  For example, workers cannot be forced to perform multiple tasks, simply encouraged to do so.
- Also, the actual user pools testing the different interfaces are not necessarily the same individuals.
+ Also, while sampled from the sample pool, the actual workers testing the different interfaces are not necessarily the same individuals, given that it is a workers choice whether to complete a task (or even when to be on the platform performing tasks).
  Thus, it is important that the users are similarly representational: it would be problematic if one interface was used mainly by Indian residents while another was performed mainly by American residents (the second and first largest nationalities on Mechanical Turk, respectively).

  For this reason, each interface was evaluated with temporal and geographic restrictions.